 After receiving my Ph.D., I went to work as an archaeologist, studying Native American sites in California.
 But that evening on the island never strayed too far from my thoughts.
 Now, after twenty years, I have finally decided to pursue my dream of becoming a science writer.
 The same fascinating stories of the past I once shared with that journalist I now aim to share with the public.

 I graduated from the University of Santa Cruz Science Communication program with a master’s degree in science journalism in 2019.
 I have worked for the UC Santa Cruz news service, Monterey Herald, Insidescience.org and Princeton University's Dean of Research and the Office of Communications.
 I have published in various venues, including British History Today, Science, the Monterey Herald, Santa Cruz Sentinel, the Mercury News, insidescience.org.
 Mongabay.org, news.ucsc.edu, Good Times Magazine, Sapiens.org, Ancient History Encyclopedia, and Princeton's News Service.

 I am a graduate of the UCSC Science Communication Program and currently working as a freelance journalist.

-I was an archaeologist working for Albion Environmental, Inc. in Santa Cruz, California.
+I worked as an archaeologist for Albion Environmental, Inc. in Santa Cruz, California

 I received my Master's degree in science journalism from the Science Communication Program at UC Santa Cruz.